petekaik/LG-WebOS-webcam-app/README.md

 ### File Structure
 - `index.html`: Contains the entire application logic, styles, and structure.
 - `webOSTVjs-1.2.10/`: Includes WebOS JavaScript libraries for API integration.
-- `icon.png` and `largeIcon.png`: Icons for the application.
+- `icon.png` and `largeIcon.png`: Icons for the application (largeIcon is for navigation menu and icon is for notifications).
 - `appinfo.json`: Metadata for the WebOS application.
 - `build_and_install.sh`: Script for building and installing the app.

 ### Design Principles
 - **Simplicity**: Focus on a minimalistic design to ensure compatibility and ease of maintenance.
 - **Performance**: Optimized for smooth performance on LG OLED65C8 TVs.
-- **Compatibility**: Ensures compatibility with WebOS 3.0 and above.
+- **Compatibility**: Ensures compatibility with WebOS 4.0 and above.

 ### Future Development
-- **Dynamic Configuration**: Add support for dynamic webcam configuration via a settings menu.
-- **Enhanced Navigation**: Improve navigation for larger grids of video feeds.
-- **Additional Features**: Explore features like motion detection or recording.
+- Focusing finalizing the basic functionality for now.

 ## Installation
 1. Copy the project files to your development environment.